The Practical Kitchen

 TL;DR - Recipe Summary

-• Pour the water and olive oil into the dry ingredients.
+• Mix the dry ingredients together.
+Make a well in the center and add the water and olive oil.
 Mix to form a shaggy dough.

 • Cover and bulk ferment for 1 hour with folds every 20 minutes (a total of 3 sets of folds).